rjanecek/guides/src/pages/java/static/index.md

 }
 // Outputs "2"
 ```
-The output is 2 because it gets incremented by static method `increament()`.
+The output is 2 because it gets incremented by static method `increment()`.
 Similar to static variables, static methods can also be accessed using instance variables.

 ## Static Blocks

-Static code blocks are used to initialise static variables.
+Static code blocks are used to initialize static variables.
 These blocks are executed immediately after declaration of static variables.

 ***Example:***
 ```java